xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+    -- enh(dkulp) Make sure user_dictionary can load from show dir and make sure it can override stuff in the standard dictionaries.
 	-- enh(sean) Removed built in fade from lightning effect -- enh(sean) changed the backup (F10) so that it saves files <20mbytes.
 Before it was 10mbytes.
     -- bug(gil)   Prevent magnetically connected effects from being crushed to zero duration.